ao222/branching-out/Reports/Report-2.md

 | Week 9       | Nov.
 23rd  | Presentation Slides|| Nov.
 19 |
 | **Presentation** | **Nov.
 23rd**  |   || Nov.
 19 |
 | **Final Report** | **Nov.
 30th**  |   |

-There was significant modification to the original plan, including reduced scope and due dates moved.
-These modifications were caused by significant unforseen complexities in obtaining the dataset.
-The revised plan with updated due dates is above along with current completed tasks.

 ## Acquiring PIT Count Data
 The file [PIT_count_preparation.ipynb](Notebooks/PIT_count_preparation.ipynb) acquires annual Point-in-Time (PIT) Homeless Count data.
 Sourced from a downloaded excel file (2007-2024-PIT-Counts-by-CoC.xlsb).
 The script uses the pandas library to read all sheets and then iterates through them, selecting sheets with year names between 2009 and 2024.
 For each selected year, a 'year' column is added.
 The data from these annual sheets is then concatenated, and a specific subset of nine key columns is selected to create a new dataset.
 The script cleans this dataset by dropping rows with more than four missing values to remove non-CoC-count information.
 Finally it saves the dataset into a CSV file.